milanvarady/Menu-System/docs/source/menu/installation.rst

 It requires:
  * Input System - For navigating menu and controls
- * Essentials - Useful scripts made by me
+ * Essentials - Useful scripts made by me needed by the system
  * Json - For saving and loading

 Do the same thing as above for for all of them.